-Whether you are permanently moving to Florida or looking to temporarily escape the New York winters, transferring your license from another state can be a bit overwhelming and confusing.
-To make this transition as quick and easy as possible, here are the necessary steps you will need to complete in order to obtain a license or registration to legally work in the state of Florida.
+Whether you are permanently moving to Florida or looking to temporarily escape the New York winters, transferring your license from another state can be a bit overwhelming and confusing. how to transfer a Cosmetology license to from New York to Florida To make this transition as quick and easy as possible, we have broken down the necessary steps you need to complete in order to obtain a license or registration to legally work in the state of Florida.

 - Cosmetologists: 1200 Hours and Written Examination